-Speakers include Gurminder K. Bhambra, Professor of Postcolonial and Decolonial Studies in the School of Global Studies, University of Sussex; artists Kathrin Böhm, Daniela Ortiz and Oliver Ressler; curators Natasha Marie Llorens and Alicia Chillida; Ane Rodríguez Armendariz, Director of Tabakalera - International Centre for Contemporary Culture, San Sebastián; and editors Justinien Tribillon and Dámaso Randulfe, Migrant Journal.
+Speakers include Gurminder K. Bhambra, Professor of Postcolonial and Decolonial Studies in the School of Global Studies, University of Sussex; Yaiza Hernández Velázquez, Lecturer at Central Saint Martins-UAL on the MRes Art: Exhibition Studies as member of the Afterall research centre; artists Kathrin Böhm, Daniela Ortiz and Oliver Ressler; curators Natasha Marie Llorens and Alicia Chillida; Ane Rodríguez Armendariz, Director of Tabakalera - International Centre for Contemporary Culture, San Sebastián; and editors Justinien Tribillon and Dámaso Randulfe, Migrant Journal.

 This is No Longer That Place is part of the European Cooperation project 4Cs: From Conflict to Conviviality through Creativity and Culture co-funded by Creative Europe, with UK activities co-funded by the Royal College of Art.

 4Cs seeks to understand how training and education in art and culture can constitute powerful resources to address the issue of conflict as well as to envision creative ways in which to deal with conflictual phenomena.

 10.30–10.40am Introduction, Elvira Dyangani Ose, Director, The Showroom and Michaela Crimmin, Reader in art and conflict, Royal College of Art; co-director, Culture+Conflict

 10.40–10.45am Chair's introductions: Yaiza Hernandez Velazquez, Central Saint Martins, with research focused on art institutions understood in a broad sense as sites of political import.